 . colors you've used in your website's background

-The colors included in your logo, obviously, match your branding, and you've likely already determined that any colors on your website's background go well with your marketing scheme.
-Neutral colors, especially black, white and gray, will provide an alternative to the colors you've used elsewhere, but they'll still match since they go with anything.
+The colors included in your logo, obviously, match your branding, and you've likely already determined that any colors on your website's background goes well with your marketing scheme.
+Neutral colors, especially black, white and grey, will provide an alternative to the colors you've used elsewhere, but they'll still match since they go with anything.